Pete Cunningham (kickboxer): Trainer

-After retiring from competition, Peter continued his career in martial arts as a successful trainer.
-He has and is continuing to train top professional fighters, amateur fighters, as well as teaching classes for general public, including kids and adults.
+After retiring from competition, Cunningham continued his career in martial arts as a trainer.
+He has trained top professional fighters, amateur fighters, as well as teaching classes for general public, including kids and adults.
 Over the years, he has trained many World Champion amateur and professional fighters in boxing and kickboxing, as well as well-known celebrities.

 In 2014, Cunningham was invited to be one of the coaches of the USA Kickboxing Team, and he brought his star pupil German Baltazar along with him.
 Together, they have led the team to gold medals in several international tournaments and events, including the 2014 Irish Kickboxing Open, 2014 WAKO (World Association of Kickboxing Organizations) tournament in Canada, 2014 Brazilian Kickboxing World Cup and a history-making USA vs. Cuba tournament in Havana, Cuba in 2015.

+As of 2016, he was training fighters and teaching classes at Team Karate Centers in Woodland Hills, Los Angeles.
 In 2018 he was teaching at House Of Champions in California.

 Other

-Peter grew up with siblings Julie, Zoey, Natalie, Vertille, Bert and Patrick.
+Cunningham grew up with siblings Julie, Zoey, Natalie, Vertille, Bert and Patrick.
 His son Chazz Christian Cunningham was born in 1998.
-As of 2016, Sugarfoot trains fighters and teaches classes at Team Karate Centers in Woodland Hills.

-Cunningham has written two books, the first of which, a kickboxing training manual entitled Civilized Warring, was published in 1995.
-He co-authored his second book, "Testimonials of a Legendary Champion" in 2013.
+Cunningham has written two books: the kickboxing training manual Civilized Warring (1995) and the co-authored Testimonials of a Legendary Champion (2013).